 Christmas for kids: A Christmas tree you can make all by yourself

-Here is a design for a Christmas tree which you can make at home.
+Here is a design for a Christmas tree that you can make at home.
 When it is finished, you can use it as a table centerpiece or a mantel decoration, hang it in an archway or from a ceiling fixture, or you can just play with it, which is really what it is for.

 Directions are printed on the next page.
-Ornaments which can be cut out and fastened to the tree are at the right, together with a Merry Christmas strip, which can be bent into a ring to make a base for the tree, like the one in the picture above.
+Ornaments that can be cut out and fastened to the tree are at the right, together with a Merry Christmas strip, which can be bent into a ring to make a base for the tree, like the one in the picture above.